6 of the Best Essential Oils for Pain

 - Non-medical use of prescription painkillers costs health insurers up to $72.5 billion annually in direct health care costs.

 Opiate Addiction & Side Effects

 The number of people addicted to opiates is alarming, to say the least.
 The American Society of Addiction Medicine reported 1.9 million Americans addicted to prescription medications in 2016.

 It’s true that the statistics and side effects listed above are representative of the more potent pain medications (opiates) such as codeine, fentanyl, hydrocodone, meperidine, methadone, oxycodone, naxolone, and vicodin.
-But the over-the-counter pain meds that so many people take also come with a laundry list of potential pitfalls.
+But the over-the-counter pain meds that so many people take for various types of pain also come with a laundry list of potential pitfalls.

 The Dangers of Over-the-Counter Drugs

-Tylenol (generic name Acetaminophen) has long been considered one of the safest nonsteroidal anti-inflammatory drugs (NSAIDs), even above Aspirin or Ibuprofen (Advil).
-Most people are even likely under the assumption that regularly tossing back a few Tylenol for pain is harmless.
+Most people are even likely under the assumption that regularly tossing back a few Tylenol to manage pain is harmless.
 However, long-term use of this relatively “gentle” drug has been coming under question.